-They typically consist of three or four 30-40minute talks by individual members of the academic staff, with a concluding 30-minute question-and-answer session.
+Study Afternoons typically consist of three or four 30-40 minute talks by individual members of the academic staff, with a concluding 30-minute question-and-answer session.
 The talks can range from large lectures to group workshops, depending on the subject and programme.
+Study Days will involve morning and afternoon sessions along similar lines to the Study Afternoons.
+Schools will also be given the option of attending just for the afternoon if they prefer.

 Early Modern History: Renaissance, Reformation and Rebellion: Politics, Religion and Society in the Sixteenth and Seventeenth Centuries